 #2 – Select from recent addresses.

-The other way to add is to select it from the recent addresses.
-If you’ve recently used one of the destination addresses, can you simply choose it from the recent list.
+An alternate way to add is to select it from the recent addresses.
+So, for example, if you’ve recently used one of the destination addresses, you have an option to choose it from the recent list.

 Step 6: Add Multiple Stops